CostasAK/mpmp/007-unique-distancing/README.md

   - Start calculating distances after the 3rd disk is placed, and every following disk, so an early stop can be done when equal distances are found.
 - ~~Break all loops once a vector of unique distances is found.~~

-The solution in given by the graphic below and it was computed in approximately `57` milliseconds.
+The solution is given by the graphic below and it was computed in approximately `57` milliseconds.
 All solutions were found in `693` milliseconds.

 ![My MPMP7 Solution](./mpmp7_solution.png)